rvaiya/keyd/man.md

  **-l**: List all valid key names.

+ **-d**: Fork and run in the background.

 # OVERVIEW

-keyd is intended to be run as a system wide daemon via systemd.
-If run directly it will run in the foreground and print diagnostic information to stderr.
+keyd is intended to be run as system wide daemon managed by systemd.
+The default behaviour is to run the forground and print to stderr but it can also be run as a standalone daemon if -d is supplied, in which case log output will be stored in /var/log/keyd.log.

-Control can be exercised using the standard systemd mechanisms.
-E.G:

- - journalctl -fu keyd # Print diagnostic information.
- - systemctl restart keyd # Restart the daemon to effect configuration reload.

 # CONFIGURATION

 All configuration files are stored in /etc/keyd.
 The name of each file should correspond to the device name (see `-m`) to which it is to be applied followed by .cfg (e.g /etc/keyd/Magic\ Keyboard.cfg).
-Configuration files are loaded upon initialization, thus restarting the daemon is necessary for changes to take effect.
+Configuration files are loaded upon initialization thus restarting the daemon is necessary for changes to take effect (e.g sudo systemctl restart keyd).

 If no configuration file exists for a given keyboard and default.cfg is present, it is used.